Quality Management

 Quality Reviews

 The Urgent Concern Review takes place following the escalation of risk requiring immediate investigation and action.
 This review is held at short notice and is highly focused and specific.
-The focus of the Risk-based Review is dependent on the level of risk associated with the learning environment and is defined by a group of learners or trainers.

-The Multi-Professional Review takes the form of an onsite visit and is a cyclical review of the whole learning environments.
+The Multi-professional Review takes the form of an onsite visit and is a cyclical review of the whole learning environments.

 The focus of the review is on educational governance, exploring the quality of education and training across a placement provider, and including all professions which may require focus on a specific area of practice.
 This review may also be used where there is a heightened organisational risk and it may take place more frequently than stipulated where required.